RedisJSON/RedisJSON/README.md

 # ReJSON - a JSON data type for Redis

 ReJSON is a [Redis](http://redis.io/) module that implements [ECMA-404 The JSON Data Interchange Standard](http://json.org/) as a native data type.
 It allows storing, updating and fetching JSON values from Redis keys (documents).

-JSON values are managed as binary objects, thus allowing Redis-blazing performance.
+Primary features:

+* Full support of the JSON standard
+* [JSONPath](http://goessner.net/articles/JsonPath/)-like syntax for selecting element inside documents
+* Documents are stored as binary data in a tree structure, allowing fast access to sub-elements
+* Typed atomic operations for all JSON values types

 ## Quickstart